 |Health Insurance* (waivable)||$ 2,358|

 |Travel/Transportation ** (varies by location)||$ 50 - 2,500|

 *Amherst College requires that all students participate in the College's health insurance plan or have comparable medical insurance.
-For students not covered by family insurance, the student expense budget is adjusted for financial aid purposes to include the College's plan.
-(Price displayed is for the 2014-15 school year; 2015-16 costs will be announced in May).
+All students are billed this amount.
+Students not covered by family insurance and receiving financial aid, a Health Insurance Scholarship is available.

 The College annually evaluates its fees and makes adjustments when necessary.
-Adjustments were necessary for the 2015-2016 academic year and may be necessary for subsequent years.
 Financial aid awards will always be based on the fees in effect during the year of award.
 Students who require financial aid because of changes in fees may apply for assistance in any academic year.

 It should be noted that the comprehensive fee covers only a portion of your educational expenses at Amherst.
-A year of education at the College actually costs more than $89,000, but income from the College's endowment and from gifts and grants supplies the difference between that amount and the amount students are charged.
+A year of education at the College actually costs approximately $109,000, but income from the College's endowment and from gifts and grants supplies the difference between that amount and the amount students are charged.